reighlan/zombies/memory-bank/progress.md

 - Schema structure matches the requirements with proper typing

 The schema will enable efficient state synchronization between server and clients, transmitting only the data that changes rather than the entire game state.

+### Step 5: Create Game Room Logic

+- Created `server/GameRoom.js` with a full Colyseus room implementation:
+  - Defined a `GameState` class using Colyseus Schema:
+    - Added a `players` property using MapSchema to store player instances
+    - Set up proper type definitions for schema serialization
+  - Created a complete `GameRoom` class with all required handlers:
+    - `onCreate`: Initializes room state with a new GameState instance
+    - `onJoin`: Adds players to the state with unique IDs and default positions
+    - `onLeave`: Removes players from the state when they disconnect
+    - `onMessage`: Handles incoming messages from clients
+  - Added comprehensive JSDoc documentation following the docs rule

+- Updated `server/index.js` to:
+  - Import and use the external GameRoom class
+  - Remove the inline GameRoom definition
+  - Maintain the same room registration with Colyseus

+- Created a test client in `client/test-client.html`:
+  - Added a simple UI for testing room connections
+  - Implemented connection/disconnection functionality
+  - Added player list display to visualize connected players
+  - Used Colyseus.js client to connect to the server
+  - Added event listeners for state changes

+All tests passed for Step 5:
+- Server starts successfully with the new GameRoom implementation
+- Multiple browser tabs can connect to the room simultaneously
+- Each player gets a unique ID and appears in the players list
+- When a player disconnects, they are properly removed from the state

+The implementation fully satisfies Cursor Rule #2, using Colyseus for real-time multiplayer with explicit event handlers for all room operations.

+### Step 6: Set Up Basic Client HTML

+- Created `client/index.html` with a clean, minimal structure:
+  - Added a `<canvas>` element with id "gameCanvas" for ThreeJS rendering
+  - Set up basic CSS styling to make the canvas fill the entire viewport
+  - Added a `<script>` tag to load `main.js`
+  - Removed the test client UI (preserved in `client/test-client.html`)

+- Created a minimal `client/main.js` file:
+  - Added a simple console log to verify the script loads correctly
+  - Will be expanded in Step 7 to include ThreeJS scene setup

+All tests passed for Step 6:
+- The HTML file loads successfully in the browser
+- The canvas element appears and fills the viewport
+- The main.js file loads and logs its message to the console
+- No errors appear in the browser console

+This setup prepares the client for ThreeJS integration, following a clean separation between HTML structure and JavaScript functionality.
+The canvas provides the rendering target for all 3D graphics in the game.